http://beyond666-acson005.blogspot.com/2012/02/prophetic-dreams-astral-journeys-in.html http://be

 DUTERTE: "My God is Perfect"

-You need not be a rocket scientist to see what is in the heart of the president when it comes to his belief.
-Early in his presidency, he declared that his ascension to Malacanang is a miracle from God.
+You need not be a rocket scientist to see what is in the heart of the president when it comes to his beliefs.
+Early in his presidency, he declared that his ascension to Malacanang was a miracle from God.
 The church assumed that he was referring to the Christian God but did they ask him?
-I too believe that it is his destiny to be where he is right now but I find it a bit scary that he is so confrontational at this stage in his presidency.
+I, too, believe that it is his destiny to be where he is right now, but I find it scary that he is so confrontational at this stage in his presidency.
 It gives me goosebumps to imagine that he is embarking on another mission, a belief that God put him in Malacanang for a different reason.

 Saturday, May 12, 2018